bekk/bekk-christmas/post/javascript/javascript-addition.md

 "1" + false = "1false"
 ```

-Boolean values can be converted to numeric values in JavaScript and the result of the conversion is:
+Boolean values can be converted to numeric values in JavaScript, and the result of the conversion is either 1 or 0.

 ```javascript
 true => 1